Updated May 25, 2020

 3. Bicentennial Tower

-On most days, the cost to ride an elevator to the top of the Tower is $5.
-Free dates for 2019 were offered on the first Tuesday of each month from April through September.
-Check for free dates and hours of operation for 2020.
-Coin-operated Tower viewers are available at the top of the Tower.
-If you want a telescopic view, bring a few quarters with you for the viewers.
+On most days, the cost to ride an elevator to the top of the Tower is $6 (as of 2023).
+Free dates for 2023 are offered on the first Tuesday of each month from May through SeptemberVerify free dates and hours of operation.
+From October through April, the Tower is open only on Fridays and Saturdays.

-Tip: You will be outdoors at the top of the Tower.
+Insider Tip: You will be outdoors at the top of the Tower.
 It can be windier at the top of the Tower than at the bottom.
 So dress appropriately.

 4. Tom Ridge Environmental Center (TREC)